Troubled Waters

 In the next post, I begin my review of the Stripling team’s Heritage Science article.

-Now for some questions: Do you remember when you first heard of a pathogen of grave concern emanating from China?
-At the time, were you aware that in 1918 a similar flu emanated likely from near Ft Riley, Kansas, one that speedily killed between twenty and a hundred million people worldwide, one that arguably hastened the end of World War I and figured into the tensions leading to World War II?
+Now for some questions.
+Do you remember first hearing about COVID-19?
+Are you aware that in 1918, a similar flu likely originated near Ft Riley, Kansas?
+That one, in short order, killed between twenty and a hundred million people worldwide.
+Plus, it likely hastened the end of World War I and confounded the tensions leading to World War II.

 I look forward to continuing with you there.